onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>sequence_lens</tt> (optional) : I</dt>
-<dd>Optional tensor specifying lengths of the sequences in a batch.</dd>
+<dd>Optional tensor specifying lengths of the sequences in a batch.
+If this input is not specified, all sequences are assumed to be of the maximum sequence length (the dimension of the sequence axis of the scan_input tensors).</dd>
 <dt><tt>initial_state_and_scan_inputs</tt> (variadic) : V</dt>
 <dd>Initial values of the loop's N state variables followed by M scan_inputs</dd>
 </dl>